 - Dates and services are subject to change based on future conditions and public health guidance.

 - For the latest information about Yellowstone National Park, please visit the National Park Service’s website.
+In addition, visitors may also want to check travel guidelines in Wyoming, Montana, and Idaho prior to traveling.

 We continue to adopt appropriate sanitization measures as prescribed by the Centers for Disease Control and Prevention (CDC) and encourage you to refer to this respected resource as you make your own near-term travel plans.
 Our company is in frequent contact with local authorities and partners such as County Health Departments and the National Park Service to continually monitor the situation on a regional level.
 Together with our internal Health & Safety Team, Xanterra is also consulting with health experts to develop new operational protocols in keeping with governmental guidelines.
 We are closely monitoring government policy changes, CDC guidelines, government mandates, and public health advancements, and will continue to make changes as necessary and appropriate to our operations.